 Engaging with governments and the food and farming industries

 Our Farm Animal Department staff can visit abattoirs, view the practices and give advice on how animal welfare improvements could be made.
 Our specialist staff also engage with governments (both UK and EU), food retailers, the slaughter and farming industries to encourage changes for the better.

-Developing RSPCA welfare standards for farm animals
+Developing welfare standards for farm animals

-Slaughter without pre-stunning (for religious purposes)
+Slaughter without pre-stunning (religious slaughter)

 Read more about what we're doing on the issue of religious slaughter.